rickapps/eBay-API-PHP/README.md

 There are three methods demonstrated.
 You will find them in the file **eBayrepository.php**.

-1. ***getAppToken()*** - gets a new token only when the current token has expired.
+1. ***getAppToken()*** - manages OAuth credentials.
+Gets a new token only when the current token has expired.
 This minimizes the number of eBay token requests and speeds the API calls by eliminating unneeded requests to eBay.
 2. ***searchCategories($term)*** - search eBay for categories suggested by your search terms
 3. ***getItemAspects($catID)*** - get item specifics for a given eBay category